JamesWainaina/JamesWainaina/README.md

 # 💫 About Me:

-- 🌱 I’m currently learning full stack software development with ALX.
+- 🌱 I’m currently completing my studies as a full stack software development with ALX.
 - 📫 How to reach me: wainainajamesgatheru@gmail.com
 - ⚡ Fun fact: comfort is the enemy of progress.